How the Entertainment Industry Uses 3D Printing for Faster Props, Costumes & Sets

 A key benefit of 3D printing in entertainment is its ability to allow the rapid production of prototypes.
 If it’s a weapon, futuristic device, or a detailed piece of set dressing, printers can produce full-scale models in hours or days, something that traditionally might take weeks.

-Many productions use 3D printing to prototype or produce components of iconic props such as lightsaber hilts, helmets, and armour.
+Many productions use this technique to prototype or produce components of iconic props such as lightsaber hilts, helmets, and armour.
 These printed parts are typically combined with other fabrication techniques, then finished with sanding, painting, and assembly.

 3D Printing in Costume Design

-Both props and costume design have experienced changes due to 3D printing.
+Both props and costume design have experienced changes due to this technology.
 Read more about it below:

 Custom Fit and Comfort

 Costumes in film and stage performances must look good, be comfortable, and functional.
-3D printing is often used for specific costume elements, like armour pieces, masks, or decorative accessories, which can be made to an actor’s measurements for a better fit.
+Additive manufacturing is often used for specific costume elements, like armour pieces, masks, or decorative accessories, which can be made to an actor’s measurements for a better fit.
 Entire costumes are usually a combination of printed parts and traditional fabrics.

 Complex designs, such as elaborate crowns or shoulder pieces that would be difficult to sculpt by hand, are now easily achievable thanks to additive manufacturing methods like SLS or SLA printing.